LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/Survey-dashboard-messaging.md

 If no response was given to the question, the metric will be associated with an empty cell in the dashboard (Null).
 Format: \[h\]:mm:ss

-### Answers metrics
+**Answers metrics:**
 * **CSAT (brand) CSAT (agent and skill)** - The percentage of answers “4” or “5” (top two boxes) out of the total responses submitted by consumers to a predefined CSAT question type.
 Invalid answers, unrecognized by the bot, are excluded from the formula.
 * **FCR (brand) FCR (agent and skill)** - The percentage of answers “Yes” out of the total responses submitted by consumers to a predefined FCR question type.
 * **NPS (brand) & NPS (agent and skill)** - The Net Promoter Score, based on a scale of 0 to 10 and derived from the predefined NPS question type.
 * **Answer count (brand) & answer count (agent and skill)** - The number of times consumers responded with a valid answer, recognized by the bot as a pre-configured answer.
 Additional buckets include: “Skipped” for questions with configured Skip option and “Unrecognized by bot” for counting how many invalid answers were submitted for a question.
 This is attributed to the time the survey was offered (not close time).
 * **Answer ratio (brand) and answer ratio (agent and skill)-** The percentage (%) of times consumers chose a specific valid answer out of all the configured answers on a specific question.
 This may be adjusted to include unrecognized answers by the bot with the filter “Is answer recognized by bot“.

-## Customized survey answers
+### Customized survey answers

-### Custom calculation for predefined questions (CSAT, NPS, FCR)

-When using a predefined brick for CSAT, NPS, FCR, you have the option of changing the calculation for the score and defining your own metric, using the submitted answers.
+**Custom calculation for predefined questions (CSAT, NPS, FCR):** When using a predefined brick for CSAT, NPS, FCR, you have the option of changing the calculation for the score and defining your own metric, using the submitted answers.

 Below is an example for creating a custom formula for CSAT, instead of the precalculated ‘CSAT (Agent & Skill)’ metric.
 You can use the same syntax and modify it to your needs (use it for the other questions (NPS,PCS) or using a different arithmetic calculation).

-### Custom metric for CSAT calculation

-In order to recalculate the CSAT score, 3 metrics need to be created (see formulas below).
+**Custom metric for CSAT calculation:** In order to recalculate the CSAT score, 3 metrics need to be created (see formulas below).
 The last metric is the one that should be used in grids and visualization (the first two metrics are only for the calculation purposes).

-### Steps for creating a custom metric:
+**Steps for creating a custom metric:**
 1. On the DASHBOARD DATASETS page at the left side of the screen, right click on ‘survey answers (agent and skill)’ and select ‘create metric.’

    ![](/img/survey-1.jpg)